 21 September 2023

-Not intentionally trying to be sour by starting on a bad foot here but for the first few weeks I had been in Lyon, I could not wait to leave.
-Apparently, leaving Lyon right away and whenever possible was a habit I learned to love more in the process.
-First attempt was a trip to Annecy which was no less than wonderful -- with its beautiful canals, old buildings, and the fact that it was the least french thing I experienced for the first time in a long while.
-It was more Swiss than Geneva, tbh.
-Having some drinks on a boat ride on the clear lake almost made me want to just stay there and never go back to Lyon anymore knowing that there were tons of responsibilities that await 😅
+Going out of Lyon for the very first time ( Annecy ) Not intentionally trying to be sour here, but during the first few weeks I had been in Lyon, I could not wait to leave.
+Leaving Lyon right away and whenever possible was a habit I looked forward to, in the process.
+First attempt was a trip to Annecy, which was no less than wonderful.
+With its beautiful canals, old buildings, and the fact that it was the least French thing (more Swiss, tbh) I experienced for the first time in a long while, it was a breath of fresh air.
+Having some drinks on a boat ride on the clear lake almost made me want to just stay there and never go back to Lyon anymore 😅

-Going out of Lyon, the second time (Perouges)
+Going out of Lyon, the second time ( Perouges )

 Serious talks in Sirius